Reds vs. Cardinals Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 64 hits with 16 doubles, two triples, eight home runs, 25 walks and 32 RBI.
-He's also stolen five bases.
+- Spencer Steer has 16 doubles, two triples, eight home runs, 26 walks and 32 RBI (65 total hits).
+He's also swiped five bases.

 Steer Recent Games